mdbenito/effective-2d/README.md

  2. **Warp by vector** to see the displacement.

-## Dependencies

-*  with Python3 support.
- [This docker container]() contains all of it plus a few extra goodies.
-* [tqdm](https://github.com/tqdm/tqdm) for the silly progress bars.
- I really shouldn't have made that necessary.

 ## Things to do that ~~probably~~ won't happen

-* Fix the issues with nbimporter and leave the models in the notebooks, instead of having copies (yuk!) in python scripts for parallel runs.
 * Implement polling of the sacred db for jobs and queued execution ([see here](https://github.com/IDSIA/sacred/issues/215)))
-* Be more systematic with "unique" identifiers for runs (crappy and fragile now).
 * Make the reports more flexible.
 Possibly ditch that webserver nonsense altogether and implement some cool iPython widgets based on pandas dataframes (or even just use something like [qgrid](https://github.com/quantopian/qgrid)).
 * Update licenses and acknowledgements to include all packages used.
+* Fix dependency conflicts in requiremets.txt

 ## Known issues

-* Sometimes, running `descent-*.py` with multiprocessing will result in dolfin's JIT compiler throwing strange errors.
+* Sometimes, running `descent_*.py` with multiprocessing will result in dolfin's JIT compiler throwing strange errors.
 Typically, restarting execution will solve those, but sometimes the cache gets corrupted.
 The easiest workaround is to exit the container and start a new one.
 Because of these problems, it might pay off to